-Children and young adults with lymphoma have the best outcomes when they begin treatment as soon as possible.
+Children and young adults have the best outcomes when they begin lymphoma treatment as soon as possible.
 At Memorial Sloan Kettering, we diagnose patients with lymphoma using a quick and thorough approach.

 Determining the Stage of Lymphoma